Note: This course will not be offered in 2019-2020 but qualified students can contact me about other options.

 You can develop a hands-on understanding of translation theories and practices while learning to assess different kinds of translations.

 Although English is a widely known language around the globe, we do rely a great deal on translations in order to understand other cultures.
 Learning to translate Old English will give you the opportunity to understand the processes and challenges of translation first-hand.
-The Anglo-Saxons themselves were prolific translators of Latin, and some of their works will be part of our discussions as we learn to assess what different translations can offer.
+The early English themselves were prolific translators of Latin, and some of their works will be part of our discussions as we learn to assess what different translations can offer.

 Do you think of the early medieval period as the “Dark Ages”?
 Do you expect to find primitive warriors slaying monsters and raping women?
 Or do you expect to find Christian monks praying and singing in their churches?
 Do you think the period is young and primitive or old and ancient?
 Lawless and free, or repressed and controlled?
 This is your opportunity to explore what we can know about the past and why it matters to us in the present.